-Join Martin Guidry for an in-depth discussion in this video Designing data warehouses, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Designing data warehouses, part of SQL Server 2012: Designing Database Solutions.

 - In this section we'll talk about…Designing a Data Warehouse.…Rather than OLTP, Online Transaction Processing,…Data Warehouses are instead used for OLAP,…Online Analytical Processing.…So we took the word Transaction out,…which implies the data will not be changing.…Data Warehouses contain data that rarely changes,…and even some Data Warehouses…contain data that never changes.…So, in other words,…once the data is loaded initially…it will never be changed after that.…

 Many of the design criteria we did in OLTP…was designed to make changes easier.…Now that changes are not going to occur,…or rarely going to occur,…we can change some things about our design.…The process of changing a database…into a structure that works better for OLAP…is sometimes called denormalization.…As the name implies it is the opposite…of the normalization we covered in the previous sections.…Whereas normalization often increased…the number of tables we have,…denormalization will often reduce…the number of tables we have.…

 - Designing databases vs. data warehouses